 Notice of Unscheduled Vacancies

-Human Relations Commission - Alternate Commissioner (1)
+Human Relations Commission - Full Commissioner (1) and Alternate Commissioner (2)

 The Human Relations Commission – The Human Relations Commission consists of seven (7) members whose purpose is to help create an environment in which the human rights of every citizen may live, learn, work and play in harmony and brotherhood, promote people-to-people programs within the Sister Cities, and actively encourage participation of citizens and community organizations in projects involving international friendship and understanding in which each person may realize the highest potential unhampered by discrimination.
 The Human Relations Commission meets on the 4th Wednesday of each month at 7:00 pm.
 Applicants must residents of Union City.